LeeAnnEditor/o365hq/FAQ/What is Software Assurance and what benefits it provides.md

 ### Technical and End-User Training

-Your organization thrives on successful employees, efficient process, and the right technology.
-Software Assurance promotes all three with training that helps you empower employees, design process, and plan your IT deployments.
+Your organization thrives on successful employees, efficient processes, and the right technology.
+Software Assurance promotes all three with training that helps you empower employees, design processes, and plan your IT deployments.
 Class-based and online courses are designed to help you realize the return on your investment by providing the targeted information you need for effective and efficient deployment, management, and support of new Microsoft technologies.

-#### Training Vouchers for technical training
+#### Training Vouchers for Technical Training

 Build heroes within your organization.
 IT professionals and developers can improve their existing skills and master new technologies with in-depth, instructor-led training.
 Use training vouchers for technical classroom training taught by Microsoft Learning Partners.
-Developed by Microsoft experts, these IT courses help hone skills and build new ones, helping technical staff get the job done today, and make key contributions in the future.
+Developed by Microsoft experts, these IT courses help hone skills and build new ones, helping technical staff get the job done today, as well as make key contributions in the future.

-#### Online E-Learning for end-user training
+#### Online E-Learning for End-User Training

 Successful employees are a key ingredient for an agile business, and well-timed training can help them reach their full potential.
-Individual, self-paced interactive online courses help your employees prepare to excel.
-The training that you get with Software Assurance helps promote end-user readiness and excitement about what's next and what's possible.
+Individual, self-paced, interactive online courses help your employees prepare to excel.
+The training you get with Software Assurance helps promote end-user readiness and excitement about what's next and what's possible.